LibreBooking/docker/RUN.md

 ## Environment variables

-Environment variables are used on first invocation of the container (when the file config/config.php does not yet exist)

 | Env | Default | Example | Required | config.php settings |
 | - | - | - | - | - |
 | `LB_DB_HOST` | - | lb-db | **Yes** | `['settings']['database']['hostspec']` |